Rock Bands & Pop Stars

 I've been a hard core Ani fan for over a decade and have all her albums (except this one which after listening to it a couple of time I've decided I will not buy).
 There were always people around to say how her work was getting worse- blah blah.
 I loved all her albums.
 My least favorite being To the Teeth which I still liked enough to buy & listen to over & over.
 Well that's not my least favorite album anymore.
 I was surprised by the stellar reviews- until I actually read some of them.
 Even people who give this album 5 stars are stating it's her worst.
 Some say that they hated it the first 5 - 10 times they listened to the album, but now they love it???
 If you have to make yourself listen to an album that many times to make yourself enjoy it there's something wrong with it, sorry.
 I suppose the ratings are given out of loyalty to the artist from her fans.
 I can certainly understand that, but I try to be objective myself regardless of how it hurts me to give my favorite artist only 2 stars.

 The problem I have with red letter year is many of the songs lack alot of the poetry that Ani has been known for.
 She just comes out and says that War Sucks, That Republicans Suck, that Anti-Feminism sucks...
-A lot of it is just flat out her opinion (which we ALL know by now) being stated.
-And though I agree with her ideals it really gets old hearing the same stuff over and over after so many albums.
+A lot of it is just flat out her opinion which we ALL know by now.
+And though I agree with much of her ideals it really gets old hearing the same stuff over and over after so many albums.
 After listening to this album I started thinking about why it is her earlier work continues to be popular while her later work falls by the way-side.
 The problem is that Ani's work has become more and more complex.
 In every art form the masters always say that simplicity is key.
 The best & most renowned chefs make their recepies as simple as possible, The best painters and sculptures use the simplest techniques, The best poets often use the most basic vocabulary- In music it is the same way.
 Very often a basic accoustic guitar with a slow & romantic tone is more moving than the most synthasized and worked with piece.
 Ani was simpler- more basic then.
 She has evolved well through the years and has added a little spice now and then- but this album is more bulk than spice.
-It seems that Ani believes that the more complex you get the more you're growing as an artist and most masters would disagree with that concept.
-The fact that she makes so many songs about what "she" thinks in so many words can come across a bit narcisistic and deprives the listener from being included at times.
+So much is synthasized including her own voice.
+The fact that she makes so many songs with words specifically about what "she" thinks (which is individual) rather than what she "feels" (emotions being more universal) can come across a bit narcisistic and deprives the listener from being included at times.
 Regardless of the fact that I believe in her idealisms, who wants to sit there and listen to anyone rant about what 'they personally' believe for hours on end?
 What another reviewer said about Ani's feminism lyrics has some truth to it.
-I definitely consider myself a hard-core feminist, but some of her lyrics in this album can come across as anti-man.
+I definitely consider myself a feminist, but some of her lyrics in this album can come across as anti-man.
 I don't think Ani realizes how many male fans she has.
-Though you see mostly woman at her concerts here in nyc her I once knew a few heterosexual guys who collected all her albums and proudly displayed them.
+Though you see mostly woman at her concerts here in nyc her I once knew a few heterosexual guys who collected all her albums and proudly displayed them on their walls.
+A good artist will be celebrated by everyone regardless of their beliefs as long as she doesn't alienate people.
 I found this album to be alienating both musically and lyrically.
-I still love this Ani and when people ask about my favorite musical artist she's still my #1, but I'm sad to say this will be the firt & only Ani cd not to be found in my collection.
+I still love Ani and when people ask about my favorite solo artist she's still my #1, but I'm sad to say this will be the first & only Ani cd not to be found in my collection.